 Also, to evaluate the transferability, there was an attempt to have more diversity among the participants and the process continued until data saturation was reached (Guba & Lincoln, 1994).
-Data and information were collected people were undergraduate students and 2 people had diploma.
-The obtained data has been analyzed by the coding method of Foundation Data Theory with Charmaz approach.
-The most important codes extracted as primary codes and focused codes are well specified in Table 1.
+Data and information were collected over a period of 3 months and with the researcher's conversation with the participants.
+Finally, the extracted theoretical codes are reported as research findings.